AchillesRahin/PhotoTimelapse/README.md

 testing the app as a dev: (I haven't done this from a clone so this might need to be updated)

-prereqs- need to install npm
+prereqs- need to install npm and VSCode

 once you clone the app run "npm install" from within the app directory, this should hypothetically install all dependencies